Landcruiser87/housing_search/README.md

 - Found in the requirements.txt file
 - ipykernel installs a bunch of crap for me to use with python interative in VSCode.
 - Basic libraries are:
+  - BeautifulSoup - (I know i know.
+But its the best way to parse html)
+  - lxml
+  - matplotlib
   - Numpy
   - Pandas
   - requests
-  - BeautifulSoup - (I know i know.
-But its the best way to parse html)
-  - matplotlib
-  - lxml
+  - Rich

 ### Other Requirements